renierr/wcag_checker/README.md

 - Check the console output for any error messages or warnings (try the --debug option).
 - Make sure your target System is configured correctly and accessible.
 - If the remote control of the Browser failed, try running it again—maybe the browser was not started correctly.
-- If you are using the YouTrack integration, ensure that your API key and project ID are correct.
 - If you are using the `--simulate` option, make sure the JSON file exists and is in the correct format.
 - You will not see the Browser window, it is silently running in the background.